ovibhagwat/CS-180-Team-Project-L22-Group-1/phase 2 version/README.md

    -Logging Out: Click on "Logout" button to log out of the application.

-   -Credits:
+   ## Credits:

-   -Message180 was developed by Yixin Hu, Chloe Barnes, Ovi Bhagwat and Yiyang Liu.
+   -This group Project was developed by Yixin Hu, Chloe Barnes, Ovi Bhagwat and Yiyang Liu.

 # Project Phase 2